Citrix Virtual Apps and Desktops

 Virtual machine copy mode

-The copy mode you specify on the Machines page determines whether MCS creates thin (fast copy) or thick (full copy) clones from the master image.
+The copy mode that you specify on the Machines page determines whether MCS creates thin (fast copy) or thick (full copy) clones from the master image.
 (Default = thin clones)

 • Use fast copy clones for more efficient storage use and faster machine creation.